CallmeNavin/P16_Retail-Transaction-Analysis/README.md

 _**Period**_

--
+- From 2020 - 2024

 **C. Methodology**

 - Python (Google Colab):
-  + I. Data Cleaning:
+  + A. Data Cleaning:
+    - I. Data Checking:
-    - I.1.
-Check Column Type
+      + I.1.
+Check Column Type --> Column "Date" is in Object dtype
-    - I.2.
-Check %Blank/Null
+      + I.2.
+Check %Blank/Null --> Column "Promotion": 33.4% (but these are "None")
-    - I.3.
-Check %Zero Valur
+      + I.3.
+Check duplicate:
-    - I.4.
-Check Outliers
+        - For whole row
+        - For ID: Column "Transaction_ID"
+      + I.4.
+Check Outliers: by IQR & export for preventing numbers of outliers is too high
+        - Column "Total_Cost"
+        - Column "Total_Items"
+    - II.
+Data Handling
+      + II.1.
+Change type to datetime: Column "Date"
+        - Using pd.to_datetime
+      + II.2.
+Handle 33.4% blank of Column "Promotion"
+        - Add "keep_default_na= False" when read csv for preventing Python recording "None" value is N/A
 - Using Power BI for Dashboard visualize & find insights.

 **D. Key Findings & Actionable Plans**